vantrinh7/MemoryManager/README.md

 Each memory block has a header, followed by a space that is either allocated or free.
 The header includes two pieces of information: the size of the free chunk and a field of number.
 In an allocated chunk, this field contains a "magic number" - an arbitrarily designated number used to identify an allocated space.
 In a free chunk, this field contains the address of the next item in the list of free memory blocks.

 An example of this process: assume that inititally, the user requests 4KB (or 4096 bytes) from the operating system for the heap.
 Since each field in the header is an integer, its size is 4 bytes.
 Thus, the total size of the header is 8 bytes.
-The free space is 4096 - 8 = 4088 bytes, which is saved into the "size" field of the header. `head` is the pointer to the beginning of the free list, and it points to the header of this chunk.
+The free space is 4096 - 8 = 4088 bytes, which is saved into the `size` field of the header. `head` is the pointer to the beginning of the free list, and it points to the header of this chunk.

 ![](misc/1.png)